L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Reasons for the application

-Make sure to check the boxes to indicate what you want the order from the Landlord and Tenant Board to include, such as Rent owing or NSF charges if there are any.
+Make sure to check the boxes to indicate what you want the order from the Landlord and Tenant Board to include, such as Rent owing or NSF charges if applicable.

 Indicate the amount of money you are holding as the Last Month’s Rent (LMR) deposit and when it was collected.